AthletiFi/image-merger-website/image-merger/README.md

 The AthletiFi Image Merger Tool includes two Python scripts:

-1. `merge-images.py`: A script for creating composite images by layering multiple images on top of each other.
-It is designed to work with a set of images separated into different layers, combining them into a single image.
+1. `merge-images.py`: A versatile script for creating composite images.
+It allows either merging images 1-for-1 from different layers or combining them in all possible combinations.
+Suitable for various image layering needs.

 2. `merge-text-layers-with-player-photos.py`: A script specifically tailored for overlaying text layers behind player photos.
 It enhances the text layer's opacity, ensures the text is visible behind the player, and names the output file based on the player's name and pose.